UHR-Net: An Uncertainty-Aware Hypergraph Refinement Network for Medical Image Segmentation: Experiments

-\textbf{Effectiveness of proposed components.} We conduct ablation studies on the proposed components, with results summarized in Table~\ref{tab:ablation_components}.
-Specifically, Experiment (Exp.)~1 corresponds to the baseline model, and Exp.~2 enables UO-IC.
-Exps.~3 to~6 progressively evaluate three designs in the UGHR branch, namely Base HR, Unc.\ Guid., and FG/BG HG, while Exp.~7 is the full model.
-In these experiments, when Base HR is turned off, we replace the UGHR branch in the UGHR block with an equivalent standard convolutional layer.
-When the Unc.
-Guid. is turned off, the entropy-based uncertainty map $U$ is no longer used to modulate the node-hyperedge participation logits.
-When FG/BG HG is turned off, we no longer split prototypes into foreground and background groups with conditional generation; instead, we use a shared set of hyperedge prototypes.
+In Table~\ref{tab:ablation_components}, Exp.~1 is the baseline, Exp.~2 adds UO-IC, Exps.~3--6 evaluate the UGHR branch and its two key designs, and Exp.~7 is the full model.
+When Base HR is disabled, the UGHR branch is replaced by a standard convolution; when Unc.
+Guid. is disabled, $U$ no longer modulates participation logits; when FG/BG HG is disabled, a shared prototype set is used. \enlargethispage{5\baselineskip}

-Table~\ref{tab:ablation_components} shows that introducing UO-IC alone (Exp.~2) already improves the baseline, indicating that the proposed pretraining strengthens instance-level discriminability even without hypergraph refinement.
-Enabling Base HR (Exp.~3) brings a clear gain over Exp.~1, validating that hypergraph-based higher-order aggregation is beneficial for refining predictions.
-On top of Base HR, FG/BG HG (Exp.~4) and Unc.\ Guid.\ (Exp.~5) each further improve performance: FG/BG HG reduces foreground-background interference by decoupling their prototype groups, while Unc.\ Guid.\ injects the uncertainty map $U$ into participation logits to steer message passing toward ambiguous regions.
-When both designs are enabled (Exp.~6), the gains accumulate, and the full model (Exp.~7) achieves the best results, suggesting that UO-IC and the UGHR branch are complementary.

-\textbf{Number of hyperedge prototypes $M$.} Table~\ref{tab:ablation_M} reports the effect of the per-group hyperedge prototype number $M$ in the UGHR branch.
-As $M$ increases from 2 to 8, the performance steadily improves, and it slightly decreases when $M$ further increases to 16 or 32.
-Overall, \textbf{$M=8$} achieves the best performance; therefore, we use \textbf{$M=8$} as the default setting in subsequent experiments.

-\textbf{Logit modulation strength $\beta$.} Table~\ref{tab:ablation_beta} reports the effect of the logit modulation strength $\beta$ in Eq.~\eqref{eq:participation}.
-The performance improves as $\beta$ increases from 0.1 to 1.0, and it slightly decreases when $\beta$ further increases to 1.5 or 2.0.
-Overall, \textbf{$\beta=1.0$} achieves the best performance; therefore, we set \textbf{$\beta=1.0$} as the default in subsequent experiments.

-\textbf{InfoNCE temperature $\tau$.} Table~\ref{tab:ablation_tau} reports the effect of the InfoNCE temperature $\tau$ during UO-IC pretraining.
-The performance improves as $\tau$ increases from 0.01 to 0.10, and it slightly decreases when $\tau$ further increases to 0.20 or 0.50.
-Overall, \textbf{$\tau=0.10$} achieves the best performance; therefore, we use \textbf{$\tau=0.10$} as the default setting in experiments.

-\textbf{Contrastive loss weight $\lambda_{ic}$.} Table~\ref{tab:ablation_lambda_ic} reports the effect of the contrastive loss weight $\lambda_{ic}$ in the pretraining objective.
-The performance improves as $\lambda_{ic}$ increases from 0.1 to 1.0, and it decreases when $\lambda_{ic}$ further increases to 2.0 or 5.0.
-Overall, \textbf{$\lambda_{ic}=1.0$} yields the best performance; therefore, we set \textbf{$\lambda_{ic}=1.0$} as the default setting in experiments.
+The results show that UO-IC improves the baseline by enhancing instance-level discrimination, while Base HR validates the benefit of higher-order aggregation.
+Unc.
+Guid. and FG/BG HG bring further gains by focusing message passing on ambiguous regions and reducing foreground-background interference, respectively.
+Their combination with UO-IC yields the best performance, indicating that UO-IC and UGHR are complementary.